-If your bank account was frozen after January 1, 2009 or if you think your bank is not complying with EIPA, call the NYC Financial Justice Hotline at 212-925-4929 for assistance.
+If you think that your bank is not complying with EIPA or the federal rule, call the NYC Financial Justice Hotline at 212-925-4929 for assistance.

 A frozen bank account is a bank account that you cannot access because a creditor has placed a restraint on it.
 When your bank account is frozen, you can put money into it, but you can't take money out.

 A frozen bank account is a sure sign that a creditor or debt collector has obtained a court judgment against you (or your joint account holder, if you have a joint bank account).
 A creditor or debt collector cannot freeze your bank account unless it has a judgment.
 Judgment creditors freeze people's bank accounts as a way of pressuring people to make payments.

 A judgment creditor typically puts a hold on your bank account for twice the amount of the judgment against you.
 This hold shows up on your bank account as a negative balance.
 You do not actually owe all of this money to the judgment creditor.
 Rather, the amount you owe is the amount of the judgment.

 No. Unfortunately, the law provides that when the bank receives a restraining notice, it must freeze your account immediately, before notifying you.
 That is why most people discover that their account is frozen when they try to use their ATM cards and they suddenly do not work.